GWilloughby99/GWilloughby99/README.md

 - 🔭 I’m currently working on stop and search and smoking data
 - 🌱 I’m currently learning R, HTML and hopefully JavaScript
-- 🤔 I'm currently thinking of the best ways to communicate uncertainty
-- 👍 Open data
 - 📫 How to reach me: gwilloughby99@gmail.com
 -->